Support Local: Black-Owned Brooklyn Bookstores — And More Throughout NYC (Updated for 2026)

 BEM Books & More

-Owned by sisters Gabrielle and Danielle Davenport, BEM Books & More is an online shop focused on Black food writing, whether it be fiction, nonfiction, poetry or kids’ books.
+Owned by sisters Gabrielle and Danielle Davenport, BEM Books & More is a shop focused on Black food writing, whether it be fiction, nonfiction, poetry or kids’ books.
 The sisters are Brooklyn based and sell their books online in addition to hosting NYC popups, which you can find out about on their Instagram.
-They hope to open a storefront one day, so be on the lookout and support their efforts by ordering a book or two.
+And they’ve recently opened up a storefront too!

 Nicholas Brooklyn